EPCCed/cirrus-website/content/about/hardware-software.md

 Storage is provided via two file systems:

 * 1 PB Ceph distributed file system for critical data storage.
 Mounted on all login nodes (not available on compute nodes).
-Backed up.
+Not backed up.
 * 1 PB HPE E1000 ClusterStor Lustre parallel file system provides high performance data access with high capacity.
 Mounted on all login and compute nodes.
 Not backed up.